FREQUENTLY ASKED QUESTIONS

-Homeopaths have had extensive training solely in homeopathy.
-They have had some training in anatomy and physiology.
+Homeopaths have studied homeopathy in depth.
+They have had some training in anatomy and physiology and are generally knowledgeable about other methods of healing.
 They do not normally do physical examinations or run tests.

 Most homeopaths consider homeopathy to be a full time and lifelong ongoing study.
 Some have had other training before or after becoming homeopaths (e.g. in holistic nutrition or in Bowen technique) and they may bring these additional skills to their practice.
 Likewise, some naturopathic physicians choose to become homeopaths.
 To do so for them requires more training.
 They may then choose to only use homeopathy in their practices, though they remain ND's.

 My personal perspective is that homeopathy is a lifelong study that requires my full attention to practice most effectively.
-Therefore, while I am happy to discuss diet and lifestyle issues, I will refer patients who want or need more information to qualified holistic nutritionists and other such professionals.
-I also refer to osteopaths, chiropractors, massage therapists, counselors, and psychotherapists when I consider my patients would benefit from those treatments, alongside homeopathy.
+Therefore, while I am very happy to and do discuss diet and lifestyle issues, I will refer patients who want or need more information to qualified holistic nutritionists and other such professionals.
+I also refer to osteopaths, chiropractors, massage therapists, counselors, psychotherapists and others when I consider my patients would benefit from those treatments, alongside homeopathy.

 2) I've read online that remedies can be antidoted with coffee, peppermint, aromatherapy oils and other things.
-Have I ruined my remedy?
+I just had a cup of coffee.
+Have I ruined my remedy ?

 There is a wide difference of opinion within the homeopathic community about this question.
 My personal experience is that it is very hard to antidote a homeopathic remedy.
 I don't ask my patients to avoid any of these things.